giphub/gip/README.md

 # gip
-The server of giphub base on Tornado
+The server of giphub base on Tornado.